GitItGoing/SpellsCommander/README.md

 The plugin comes with 7 presets of spell effects including a static laserbeam, and oscillating wave, a spiral cone and others.
 Along with compatibility with all 1.15.2 particle effects

-This plugin comes with a Mana bar, allowing control on the amounts of spells castable at once
+This plugin comes with a Mana bar, allowing for control on the amount of spells castable at once

 # Are there examples of the plugin in use?